-More minute details such as restaurants or activities can usually be booked 4-6 weeks ahead of time, unless you plan on visiting a famous Michelin star restaurants or low-capacity activities like a helicopter ride or specialty tour.
+More last-minute details such as restaurants or activities can usually be booked 4-6 weeks ahead of time, unless you plan on visiting a famous Michelin star restaurants or low-capacity activities like a helicopter ride or specialty tour.
 In those cases, book about 2-3 months out.
-I failed to follow my own advice here—we missed our opportunity to eat at Belcanto in Lisbon because we waited too long to reserve our table!
+I failed to follow my own advice here—we missed our opportunity to eat at Belcanto in Lisbon because we waited too long to reserve our table.
+Huge disappointment!

 Set Reasonable Expectations

 When honeymooning in an under-the-radar location, it is important to adjust your expectations.
 You probably shouldn’t expect all the standard honeymoon bells and whistles like towels folded into swans or a pre-prepared rose petal bath upon arrival.
 Those packages may not be an option at your hotel if they aren’t typically a honeymoon location, and it would be a shame to disappoint yourself by expecting them.

 Ask yourself questions like “What is my vision for my honeymoon?” or “What things are most important to me about this honeymoon?” and then build your expectations around the answers to those questions.
 By setting more reasonable expectations, you are less likely to be disappointed if things don’t go quite as planned or turn out less “romantic” than you might have thought.
 That’s not to say that romance isn’t available in unconventional destination.
 You will just be defining what “romantic” means to you!